-At minimum, a State's Digital Equity Plan must include 15 requirements, which are detailed in the State Digital Equity Planning Grant Program Notice of Funding Opportunity (NOFO), Section IV.C.1.b.
+A Territory's Digital Equity Plan may include 15 components, which are detailed in the State Digital Equity Planning Grant Program Notice of Funding Opportunity (NOFO), Section IV.C.1.b.
+The Digital Equity Plan components outlined in this document are aspirational, and Territories need not exhaustively address every component if it does not seem relevant to the Territory in question.
+See NOFO Section IV.C.1.c.

-Within one year of the date on which a State is awarded State Digital Equity Planning Grant Program funds, that State must develop a State Digital Equity Plan, solicit and respond to public comments on the draft plan, and finalize that draft plan.
-The State must submit the DE plan to NTIA within the one-year award period (unless extended).
+Within one year of the date on which a Territory is awarded State Digital Equity Planning Grant Program funds, that Territory is encouraged to develop a Digital Equity Plan, solicit and respond to public comments on the draft plan, and finalize that draft plan.
+The Territory is encouraged to submit the DE plan to NTIA within the one-year award period (unless extended).
 See Infrastructure Investment and Jobs Act, Section 60304(c)(3)(C)(ii)(I).
 NTIA may extend the award period for up to 180 days based on a written request from a recipient.
-Extension requests must be submitted not later than 90 calendar days before the end of the award period.
+Extension requests should be submitted not later than 90 calendar days before the end of the award period.
 However, the Assistant Secretary will be reluctant to grant a waiver except in extraordinary circumstances.